nickboodoo/thrill/README.md

 THRILL is a text-based navigation game developed in Python, where players aim to reach a designated "goal location" on a dynamically generated map.
 The game leverages a simple text-based interface and utilizes Dijkstra's algorithm to offer hints on finding the shortest path to the goal.

+## Installation

+To play this game, download the latest [release](https://github.com/nickboodoo/thrill/releases).

+## How to Play

+1. **Start the Game**: Double-click on the thrill.exe file that you just downloaded from the release page.

+2. **Navigate**: Use the number keys to choose a path from the available connections at each location.
+Each new location may trigger a combat scenario.

+3. **Engage in Combat**: When encountering enemies:
+   - Choose your action:
+     - **Attack** ('A'): Deal damage and gain fury.
+     - **Defend** ('D'): Minimize incoming damage and increase fury.
+     - **Rage** ('R'): Consume fury to increase your attack power.
+     - **Heal** ('H'): Use fury to recover health.
+     - **Flee** ('F'): Use fury to escape combat and return to the previous location.

+4. **Access Glossary**: Press 'G' to access the glossary and learn about game mechanics and terms.

+5. **Use Hints**: Press 'H' during gameplay to receive guidance on the shortest path to the goal.

+6. **Victory or Defeat**: Reach the game's goal to win or face defeat if your HP reaches zero in combat.

+7. **Quit Anytime**: Press 'Q' to quit the game at any point.

 ## Features

 - **Dynamic Map Generation**: The game generates a new map for each session, with locations connected in various ways to challenge the player.